 Breuckelen Distilling, with its spin on spelling “Brooklyn,” was started by Brad Estabrooke, a former securities trader at Deutsche Bank.
 Similar to the origin stories of many craft distilleries, Estabrooke left a white collar career that had nothing to do with the booze business to get into spirits making.
 If that sounds peculiar and predestined to failure, keep in mind the same is basically true of many of the most successful micro-distilleries around, and skills like finance, sales and marketing are just as important as engineering and chemistry in the spirits trade.

 Estabrooke found an old boiler room to use as a space at 77 19th Street (why his whiskeys are “77”) and got stared in 2010.
 His 77 Rye Whiskey is made from a mash of 90% rye and 10% corn, using added enzymes and no malted barley; fermented using non-GMO yeast; and distilled in a 400-liter, copper Kothe hybrid still.
-The whiskey was aged for just shy of a year, and bottled at 90 proof.
+The whiskey was aged for just over two years, and bottled at 90 proof.

 “When we started back in 2010 and decided we would use new York grown grains there wasn’t an option for local malt,”says Estabrooke.
 “Now there are a few malt houses in the northeast, and we have used their malt in our new line of Project whiskeys.”